PacificBiosciences/smrtflow/docs/tools.rst

 Commandline Interaction with SMRT Link Services
 -----------------------------------------------

 The `pbservice` exe can be used in to interact with the SMRT Link Services from the commandline.
+Note that machine-readable output can be obtained in most cases by adding the argument `--json` to the command line; attempting to parse plain-text output is strongly discouraged.

 Checking the Status
 ^^^^^^^^^^^^^^^^^^^